-Previous versions of this guide have applied to all types of school.
-However, this version concentrates on developing a strategy for a single school, single academy trust or federation.
-The guide can also be used by those leading and governing in schools in a MAT following the remit set by their trust board as set out in the scheme of delegation.
+This version concentrates on developing a strategy for a single school, single academy trust or federation.
+It can also be used by local governors in a MAT, following the remit set by their trust board as set out in the scheme of delegation.
+A separate version of Being Strategic is available for trust boards and CEOs in a MAT.